yurigushiken/export-google-workspace-shared-drive/readme.md

 The Shared Drive ID can be obtained from the URL of the root folder of the Shared Drive, e.g. `https://drive.google.com/drive/u/1/folders/{ID FOUND HERE}`

+### Compatibility

+This script has only been tested on Windows 11.